taraxe/mail-plugin/readme.md

 As a binary
 -----------

-Checkout the project, build it with "sbt package" command.
+Checkout the project, build it with `sbt package command.
 Put the jar available in target/scala-2.9.1 to the lib folder of your play app.

 As a Git submodule
 ------------------
 You can add it as a submodule of your play project.
-Checkout the project in modules/mail-plugin.
+Checkout the project in modules/mail-plugin, then do `git submodule init`

 In your project Build.scala add the dependency to the plugin :

         val mailPlugin = Project("mailPlugin", file("modules/mail-plugin"))